SaishTiwari/Event-Ticketing-/README.md

 - Simulated payment API endpoint
 - JWT-based authentication and role-based access control
 - RESTful API design with Swagger/OpenAPI documentation
-- Unit and integration tests with JUnit and Mockito

 ---